UPDATE 1-STMicro sees weaker quarter, economy weighs

 * Third-quarter non-GAAP EPS 9 cents

-SAN FRANCISCO Oct 24 European semiconductor maker STMicroelectronics (STM.PA) posted a drop in quarterly revenue and forecast more softness as a gloomy economic outlook weighs down the tech sector.
+SAN FRANCISCO Oct 24 European semiconductor maker STMicroelectronics (STM.PA) posted a drop in quarterly revenue and predicted more softness as a gloomy economic outlook weighs on the tech sector.

-The latest company to warn of lackluster demand for microchips, STMicro said revenue in the current fourth quarter would fall about 8 percent compared with the past quarter.
+The latest company to warn of lackluster demand for microchips, STMicro said its revenue in the current fourth quarter would fall about 8 percent compared to the past quarter.

 The company, which makes chips for cars, computers, telephones and other consumer products, said net income in the third quarter was $71 million, down from $198 million in the year-ago period.